Henrico 4-H Peanut & Honey Fundraiser

 Raw peanuts (out of shell, but in their skins) are ready to eat, bake, or sugar coat (recipe booklet is included with order.)
 Deluxe cocktail salted and unsalted peanuts are perfect for entertaining.
 All peanuts are attractively packaged in two-pound cloth sacks and make perfect gifts for family members and friends.

-Honey in one pound jars decorated with the 4-H logo make excellent gifts.
+Raw, local honey is available in one pound jars and make excellent gifts.

 Henrico 4-H Berry Plant Fundraiser

 The Annual Henrico 4-H Berry Plant Fundraiser takes place in the spring.
 Our goal is to provide quality products at reasonable prices.
 Proceeds from the sale are used to support local 4-H youth programs.

 Products for sale will include:

-STRAWBERRY PLANTS All varieties are vigorous, free of pests, and freeze well.
+All varieties are vigorous, free of pests, and freeze well.
 A bundle of 25 plants is enough for a 40 ft. row.
 Strawberry season runs from mid-May to mid-June.
-Varieties:

 - Earliglow – blooms early in the growing season